In this first lesson we will use supporting literature, case studies, and questions to explore what makes MWEEs a powerful educational framework.

 - MWEEs engage students in real-world experiences that support the development of skills related to life and career; learning and innovation; and information, media, and technology while learning key subjects.
 Thus, students exercise 21st Century Skills by having the opportunity to think critically, solve problems, employ analytical and higher-order thinking skills, and communicate effectively.

-- Environmental Stewardship and Civic Responsibility is an essential component of the Chesapeake Bay Watershed Agreement with goals for citizen stewardship, public access, and environmental literacy coming together toward a vision for engaged communities.
-By getting students actively involved in their learning around local environmental issues, they can better understand environmental issues and see themselves in future solutions.
+- Participating in Environmental Stewardship and Civic Responsibility is an essential component of getting students actively involved in their learning and understanding of local environmental issues and seeing their role in solutions.

 - Conducting hands-on field investigations and meaningful action related to real issues in their communities fully Engages Students as active learners in a context that is relevant to both their learning and their lives.